-First established in 2004, Emotional Wellness Month serves to showcase the essential role that emotional well-being plays in our overall health.
+First established in 2004, Emotional Wellness Month showcases the essential role of emotional well-being in our overall health.
 For those who have a tough time coping with the stress of work, it also provides additional encouragement to slow down, take a deep breath, and look for ways to establish a more adequate work-life balance.

 Below, we’re sharing some of those ways, with helpful tips on how to improve emotional health at work (and, by default, outside of it too).

 At work, it becomes all too easy to forego our own emotional needs in pursuit of on-the-job excellence.
 But the more we learn about the harm of sustained stress, the clearer it becomes that we need to protect our emotional well-being if we want to do our best.

 Failure to prioritize emotional health in the workplace can have a lot of unforeseen consequences.
 This includes loss of productivity and morale and a higher risk of physical ailments such as heart disease, chronic pain, and gastrointestinal illness.